taennan/point-nd/README.md

 ## Contributing

 Any suggestions for the codebase, documentation, README (or anything) are more than welcome!

-If you have any problems with the API
+If there are any problems, please submit an issue on our Github page

 ## License